antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 # The future of .NET Standard

 Since [.NET 5 was announced][net5-post], many of you have asked what this means for .NET Standard and whether it will still be relevant.
-The short answer is: yes, but .NET Standard and .NET Core will be merged.

-.NET Standard has made it much easier to create libraries that work on all .NET platforms.
-But there are still three problems with .NET Standard:

-1. **It [versions slowly][problem-1]**, which means you can't easily use the latest features
-2. **It needs a [decoder ring][problem-2]** to map versions to .NET implementations.
-3. **It [exposes platform-specific APIs][problem-3]**, which means you can't statically validate whether your code is truly portable.

-In this post, I'm going to explain how .NET 5 will address all three issues.
+In this post, I'm going to explain how .NET 5 improves code sharing and replaces .NET Standard.
+I'll also cover the cases where you still .NET Standard.

 ## For the impatient: TL;DR